Demonstrates how to build tests of different levels (unit, component, system) for apps with rich client. Technologies:

 test-pyramid-webcontains Controllers and REST Services that listen to UI.
 It also contains the UI itself: Velocity page (it's a template HTML is generated from) and JS (AngularJS folders mostly follow generally accepted conventions).

-src/test folders with Groovy and JS tests.
+src/test folders with Java and JS tests.
 In IDE you should

 mark sub-folders of those as test sources if you want those to be treated respectively: